AndreaTocchetti/ACMReviewPaperPolimiDelft/README.md

 # A.I.
-Robustness: a Human-Centered Perspective on Technological Challenges and Opportunities (by PoliMi and TUDelft)
+Robustness: a Human-Centered Perspective on Technological Challenges and Opportunities
+**Politecnico di Milano and Delft University of Technology**

 ## Table of Content
 * [1.
 Data Collection](#data-collection)